 When you have alternatives to Amazon, you’re going to get a sizable audience based on this principle alone.
 But since Thrive Market sells quality products on top of that, its business has only gotten stronger with time.

 As you can see, there are many reasons for someone to get on board with the Market.
 If you’re still unsure, give the free trial a try.
-It won’t cost you anything and you can save money anyway.
+It won’t cost you anything and you can save money on some items you’d buy anyway.